 Heat and Air Quality Index & Practices: Weather conditions must be considered and athletes should not be subjected to intense or prolonged conditioning during periods of extreme heat and humidity.
 Practices or games may be restricted on days where air quality is diminished.
-No practices or games may take place outdoors when the Air Quality Index (AQI) rises above 151 or when the Heat Index rises to 105 or above.
+No practices or games may take place outdoors when the Air Quality Index (AQI) rises above 151 or when the Heat Index rises to 105 or above or when the wet bulb reading at that sport's facility is higher than allowable for our region.